-Why should I use PDF to distribute my documents?
+Why should I convert a spool file to PDF to distribute my documents?

 By converting a spool file to PDF, you can be sure that everyone sees your document just as you do, as PDF was designed so that you can transfer any document with ease.

 Ever send someone a Word file only for them to tell you it was unreadable when they opened it, because the font you’d used wasn’t available on their PC?
 That can never happen with a PDF because fonts are built into the PDF file itself and are therefore guaranteed to be available when the file is opened.

 The same is true of images: the image files a PDF file refers to are saved inside the PDF itself, so they don’t need to be separately managed.

 With a PDF, you can be sure that what you see if what your users and customers also see.